-Electric voltage: Missing protective facilities
+Electric voltage: Missing protective facilities⚠ DANGERDanger of death due to electric shock!

 The safety installations that are required according to regional and local regulations must be provided by the customer.
 Usually these are:

 - Overcurrent protection devices

 - Lockable 2-pole main switch acc. to EN 60947-3

 - Residual current device (RCD)